 Do I need to book teamLab Planets tickets in advance?

-Yes, especially for April visits.
-TeamLab Planets uses timed entry and popular slots sell out days or weeks ahead during spring and Golden Week.
-Book on Klook with code ADAMANDLINDSKLOOK as early as possible.
+Yes, especially in July. teamLab Planets uses timed entry and popular slots sell out days ahead during summer.
+Book on Klook with code ADAMANDLINDSKLOOK as early as possible, and aim for a weekday morning slot if you have flexibility.

 How long does teamLab Planets take?